Google Analytics Squarespace Integration

 Not filtering internal traffic.
 Your own visits inflate your data.
 In GA4, go to Admin > Data Streams > your stream > Configure Tag Settings > Define Internal Traffic and add your IP address to exclude your visits from reports.

 Ignoring mobile data.
 Many site owners only check desktop metrics.
-Check the device breakdown regularly - if mobile visitors have a significantly higher bounce rate, your mobile experience needs work.
+Check the device breakdown regularly.
+If mobile visitors have a significantly higher bounce rate, your mobile experience needs work.

 Not setting up conversions.
 Without conversion tracking, you are measuring traffic but not business outcomes.
 Define at least one conversion event (form submission, purchase, or booking) within the first week of integration.
 For design strategies that support conversion, our Squarespace design tips guide covers CTA placement and visual hierarchy.